 Referring to the published correspondence, on 9 April, 2014, the High Court in London refused to extradite Igor Kononko to Ukraine as he is involved as a defendant in the same criminal case as Paraskevich.
 The court expressed its concern over the fact that Ukraine had not summoned to Britain its investigator, Melnik, to testify:‘Be that as it may, the reason why Mr Melnik was not brought over to give evidence may be apparent from the bulk of emails which state in terms that he was being presented with documents which needed to be signed and he, on the face of it, took no part at all in deciding whether the prosecutions were, indeed, valid and should be brought, nor what should be the terms of them’.

-On 23 July, 2015, the Open Dialog Foundation, by legal process, brought about the initiation of a criminal case against Khodakovskiy on charges of abuse of power.
-Still, on 30 September, 2015, the Prosecutor’s Office of Kiev closed the case against its investigator.
-To date, the Open Dialog Foundation, the complainant in the case, has not even been notified of the case’s closure.
+On 23 July, 2015, the Open Dialogue Foundation, by legal process, brought about the initiation of a criminal case against Khodakovskiy on charges of abuse of power.
+Still, on 30 September, 2015, the Prosecutor’s Office of Kyiv closed the case against its investigator.
+To date, the Open Dialogue Foundation, the complainant in the case, has not even been notified of the case’s closure.
 The Ukrainian prosecutor’s office ignored the presence of materials published in the media, which confirm the possibility of acts of corruption on the part of Investigator Khodakovskiy.

 In Ukraine, Ablyazov’s relative, Syrym Shalabayev has been accused in the same criminal case as Tatiana Paraskevich.
 Lithuania granted Shalabayev political asylum in order to provide him with protection from Kazakhstan.
 In Lithuania, trials are pending as regards Ukraine and Kazakhstan’s potential extradition of Shalabayev.
 On 7 December, 2015, it became known that the basis for the filing of the request by Ukraine for the extradition of Syrym Shalabayev was a decision issued by Volodymyr Guzyr, the former Deputy General Prosecutor, implicated in corruption scandals.